 With 40 million adults living with anxiety in the United States, millions are seeking natural ways to help manage their symptoms and develop relaxation techniques through alternative and complementary medicine.
 Yoga is one of the most popular suggestions from medical and mental health professionals as a safe, effective method.

 Yoga is an ancient practice believed to have originated in India over 5,000 years ago.
-The term "yoga" is derived from the Sanskrit term "to yoke," which means "to unite."
+The term yoga derives from the Sanskrit term "to yoke," which means "to unite."
 In the case of yoga, to "yoke" means to unite one's body and mind through spiritual practice.
 It's hard to identify the details of the history of yoga, but it's believed that in its early days, yoga centered around meditation and religious practice rather than the Asanas, or physical postures, that many are familiar with today.

-Does Yoga Help For Anxiety?
+Does Yoga Help Anxiety?

 Yoga Poses For Anxiety

 The following poses are great options for when you start to feel anxious and need to slow down your breath and calm your mind for your health.
 These are just examples of some Asanas that can help with anxiety.
 Talk to your yoga instructor or look up poses online if you are interested in trying more yoga poses for anxiety.